 In the setting of renal transplantation, potential drug interactions between antiseizure drugs and immunosuppressive therapy should be considered.
 Enzyme-inducing antiseizure drugs may lower serum immunosuppressant levels, while enzyme-inhibitors may increase levels.

 Hepatic disease — Some antiseizure drugs are associated with hepatic toxicity and should be avoided in patients with preexisting liver disease.
-These include valproate and felbamate, and to a lesser extent, phenytoin and carbamazepine [83,86].
-Many other antiseizure drugs are metabolized in the liver (table 2), requiring caution and dose adjustment when used in patients with hepatic disease.
-These include carbamazepine, lamotrigine, phenytoin, phenobarbital, and oxcarbazepine.
-Levetiracetam, gabapentin, pregabalin and vigabatrin are less problematic for use in patients with liver disease.
+These include valproate and felbamate, and to a lesser extent, phenytoin and carbamazepine [84,87].
+Many other antiseizure drugs are metabolized fully or partially in the liver (table 2), requiring caution and dose adjustment when used in patients with chronic liver disease.
+These include carbamazepine, lamotrigine, phenytoin, phenobarbital, clobazam, valproate, felbamate, zonisamide, topiramate, oxcarbazepine, eslicarbazepine, and brivaracetam.
+Levetiracetam, gabapentin, pregabalin, and vigabatrin do not undergo hepatic metabolism and are less problematic for use in patients with chronic liver disease.

 In contrast, some antiseizure drugs, in particular those that potentiate gamma-aminobutyric acid (GABA) neurotransmission (phenobarbital, tiagabine, vigabatrin, topiramate), have been reported to cause or exacerbate a depressed mood and perhaps should be avoided in patients with comorbid depression .
 Similarly, drugs that have been reported to provoke psychosis (levetiracetam, topiramate, vigabatrin, zonisamide, ethosuximide, and perampanel) may be less desirable in patients with that history.